USD Coin (USDC) Price Reaches $1.00

-USD Coin (CURRENCY:USDC) traded down 0% against the U.S. dollar during the 1-day period ending at 20:00 PM E.T. on January 31st.
-USD Coin has a market cap of $5.87 billion and $1.28 billion worth of USD Coin was traded on exchanges in the last day.
-One USD Coin token can currently be purchased for $1.00 or 0.00003046 BTC on major exchanges.
-In the last week, USD Coin has traded down 0% against the U.S. dollar.
+USD Coin (CURRENCY:USDC) traded 0% higher against the U.S. dollar during the 1 day period ending at 18:00 PM E.T. on February 5th.
+USD Coin has a market cap of $6.28 billion and approximately $1.38 billion worth of USD Coin was traded on exchanges in the last day.
+One USD Coin token can currently be bought for approximately $1.00 or 0.00002646 BTC on cryptocurrency exchanges.
+In the last week, USD Coin has traded 0% higher against the U.S. dollar.

 USD Coin Profile